michaelkelly322/api_monkey/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/api_resource.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/michaelkelly322/api_resource.
+Guidelines and suggestion can be found in our [CONTRIBUTE.md file](https://github.com/michaelkelly322/api_resource/blob/master/CONTRIBUTE.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License